RiddleAndCode/rtd-docs/docs/CKM-Product-Documentation.md

 The main components of Confidential Key Management ecosystem are:

 1. Key and identity management,
-2. Trusted Execution Environment (TEE),
+2. Trusted Execution Environment (TEE), and
-3. Distributed ledger infrastructure, and
-4. Interoperability and regulatory/legal compliance.
+3. Interoperability and regulatory/legal compliance.

 The following sections describe each of these components.